ResearchComputing/Documentation/docs/compute/monitoring-resources.md

 ```

 This output tells us that:
-* Ralphie has used "SUs" across four different accounts over the past year
+* Ralphie has used Service Units (SUs) across four different accounts over the past year
 * Ralphie's usage by account varied from 3,812 SUs to 15,987 SUs